entiqon/entiqon/README.md

 - `SelectBuilder` with condition chaining, pagination
 - `InsertBuilder` with multi-row insert, `RETURNING` support
+- `UpdateBuilder` with SET + WHERE and param binding

 ---

 ## 🚀 Quick Start

+---

 ### ↘️ Installation